 In recent years, there has been a sharp increase in the number of people dying from drug overdoses.
 According to the Centers for Disease Control and Prevention, the number of drug overdose deaths in New York State increased by more than 37 percent between 2019 and 2020.
-The majority of these deaths were caused by opioids, such as heroin and fentanyl.
+The majority of these deaths were caused by opioids, such as heroin and synthetic opioids.

 Substance abuse treatment can be effective in helping people to recover from addiction and lead healthy, productive lives.
 According to the National Institute on Drug Abuse, research has shown that addiction treatment can help people to abstain from drug use, reduce their criminal activity, and improve their employment prospects.

 For many people, however, accessing addiction treatment can be difficult.
 This is especially true for those who live in rural areas or who lack transportation.
 According to the National Rural Health Association, people living in rural areas are more likely to have substance use disorders but less likely to have access to treatment.

 How Bill 6945 Could Improve Outcomes for People in Treatment

 Accessibility to treatment is one of the cornerstones of addiction recovery.
 In order to make progress in their recoveries, people need to be able to get to and participate in treatment.
 Unfortunately, this is often easier said than done.
 One of the biggest obstacles to accessing treatment lack of transportation.